Investment Opportunities in India’s Andhra Pradesh

 Besides, AP has five operational airports – Visakhapatnam, Rajahmundry, Vijayawada, Tirupati, Kadapa, and Puttaparthi; new greenfield international airport at Bhogapuram (Visakhapatnam district), Dagadarthi (Nellore district); and domestic airport at Orvakal (Kurnool district).

-It also has a 46,000 km of the road network with 4,300 km of national highways running through the state, 7,040 track km of the rail network, and about 888km of the national waterway.
+It also has a 120,000 km of road network, 7,118 km of national highways running through the length and breadth of the state, 7,040 track km of rail network, and about 888 km of the national waterway.

 Andhra Pradesh is among the top ten most preferred destinations for investment in India.
 The state is known for its business-friendly policies and simplified administrative procedures.